cybertec-postgresql/db_migrator/README.md

 Prerequisites
 -------------

+### Permissions ###

+You need a database user with the `CREATE` privilege on the current database who has `USAGE` privilege on the schemas where the extensions are installed and `EXECUTE` privileges on all required migration functions (the latter are usually granted by default).

+The permissions can be reduced once the migration is complete.

 ### Foreign Data Wrapper ###

 You need to install the foreign data wrapper for the data source from which